ministryofjustice/itpolicycontent/content/data-handling-and-information-sharing-guide.md

 [HMG Security Policy Framework](https://www.gov.uk/government/publications/security-policy-framework/hmg-security-policy-framework) mandatory requirements concern valuing and classifying information assets.
 To comply with these, the MoJ needs to ensure that:

-<blockquote>Where information is shared for business purposes departments and agencies must ensure the receiving party understands the obligations and protects the assets appropriately.</blockquote>
+> Where information is shared for business purposes departments and agencies must ensure the receiving party understands the obligations and protects the assets appropriately.

 and

-<blockquote>All staff handling sensitive government assets are briefed about how legislation (particularly the OSA, FOIA and DPA) specifically relates to their role, including the potential disciplinary or criminal penalties that may result from failure to comply with security policies.
-Appropriate management structures must be in place to ensure the proper handling, control and (if appropriate) managed disclosure of sensitive assets.</blockquote>
+> All staff handling sensitive government assets are briefed about how legislation (particularly the OSA, FOIA and DPA) specifically relates to their role, including the potential disciplinary or criminal penalties that may result from failure to comply with security policies.
+Appropriate management structures must be in place to ensure the proper handling, control and (if appropriate) managed disclosure of sensitive assets.

 The policy on data handling and information sharing is covered in the IT Security – Information Classification and Handling Policy, whilst this document sets out the MoJ guidance sharing information within the MoJ and externally with other Government departments and 3rd parties.